bentormey/btormey/src/pages/test.md

 https://s3.amazonaws.com/static.bitwiseinvestments.com/Research/Bitwise-The-Case-For-Crypto-In-An-Institutional-Portfolio.pdf

-The point is the volatility
+The point is that the volatility of cryptocurrencies like Bitcoin provides a source of rebalancing premium.
+Bitcoin has historically been uncorrelated with stocks, meaning that

+### Past vs. Future

 #### Further Reading